-- 1. Tiger Serve Day a campus-wide event held once a semester to involve students in a community clean-up day. - America Reads/America Counts one-on-one tutoring/mentoring program in reading and math in partnership with Arkadelphia Public Schools - 3.
-ElderServe an outreach program linking students with senior adults in the area for companionship and support purposes. - 4.
-Healthy Relationships Week a weeklong emphasis on developing healthy marriage and dating relationships for students. - 5.
-COPE Community Outreach Program through English--an outreach program targeted to help international adults in the community to improve their English skills and give them access to a state of the art English-as-a-second-language laboratory. - 6.
-DRT Disaster Relief Teams provide relief to areas affected by natural disaster through our student body. - 7.
-Summer Camps faculty members provide educational opportunities for children in the local community. - 8.
-EyeServe is a partnership program between the Elrod Center and Vision Source to provide eyeglasses for people in the developing world.
+- 1. Tiger Serve Day a campus-wide event held once a semester to involve students, faculty, and staff in a community clean-up day at homes, non-profits, and schools as well as areas of the city that need attention. - 2.
+America Reads/America Counts- a one-on-one tutoring program in which OBU students tutor 1st grade and 2nd grade students in reading and math at Perritt Primary School. - 3.
+Peake Partnership- an opportunity for OBU students to tutor 4th and 5th grade students in various subjects on the campus of Peake Primary School once or twice a week. - 4.
+Homeschool/Afterschool Programs-OBU students work at the Elrod Center one-on-one with homeschooled students as well as some students who attend public schools but aren't selected for our in-school programs.
+Tutors also work with middle and high school students in the afternoons at the Elrod Center for math tutoring in a group session format. - 5.
+ElderServe an outreach program linking OBU students with senior adults for companionship and support purposes. - 6.
+Healthy Relationships Week a weeklong emphasis on developing healthy relationships in all areas of life with a particular emphasis on marriage at the couples retreat for engaged and married students. - 7.
+Disaster Relief provide relief to areas affected by natural disaster through our student body. - 8.
+EyeServe a partnership program between the Elrod Center and Vision Source to provide eyeglasses for people in the developing world.
 Students, faculty and staff collect prescription eyeglasses that can be recycled.
-They are cleaned and graded and given to people in the developing world by volunteer teams working under the supervision of optometrists. - KSEG Kluck Student Enrichment Grants These grants are awarded in the fall and spring of each semester and are offered to challenge students to be creative in their service thinking.
+They are cleaned and graded and given to people in the developing world by volunteer teams working under the supervision of optometrists. - KSEG Kluck Service Enrichment Grants These grants are awarded in the fall and spring of each semester and are offered to challenge students to be creative in their service thinking.
 The funds are used to provide the finances to support the service activity proposed. - 10.
-Thanksgiving Baskets-are a university-wide effort to provide for needy families in the community who might not otherwise be able to afford a traditional Thanksgiving meal.
-The Elrod center coordinates these efforts with the Lighthouse ministry of the Red River Baptist Association to select those who are served.
+Thanksgiving Baskets-a university-wide effort to provide for families in need in the community who might not otherwise be able to afford a traditional Thanksgiving meal.
+The Elrod center coordinates these efforts with the Lighthouse ministry and area school counselors to select those who are served. - 11.
+Spotlight on Arkadelphia an event to show students what Arkadelphia has to offer.
+Spotlight offers free advertising opportunities for area businesses, churches and organizations.
+More than 1,000 students participate in this event. - 12.
+TaxServe- a free tax return service for community residents.
+Volunteers are trained by leaders of the Central Arkansas Development Council and receive a certificate from the IRS affirming they have received the training.

-For further information, contact Mr. Ian Cosh, Vice President for Community and International Engagement & Director of the Ben M. Elrod Center for Family and Community.
-Telephone: 870-245-5320.
-E-mail: coshi@obu.edu.
+For further information, contact Judy Duvall, Director of the Ben M. Elrod Center for Family and Community Telephone: 870-245-5320.
+E-mail: duvalli@obu.edu.
 Web site: www.obu.edu/elrod.